Man jailed for role in false imprisonment of mother and daughter

 Tied up

 She opened the door and the men, who were walking away, turned and forced their way past her and pulled her inside.
 One man was armed with a crowbar.
-The girl, who was at home sick from school, came downstairs and the men tied the two up .
+The girl, who was home sick from school, came downstairs and the men tied the her and the woman up.

-Murphy, of North Frederick Street, Dublin initially pleaded not guilty to aggravated burglary, false imprisonment of two people and theft of the 4x4.
+Murphy, of North Frederick Street, Dublin, initially pleaded not guilty to aggravated burglary, false imprisonment of two people and theft of the vehicle.

-During his trial last February the defence raised issues over the use of mobile phone evidence, with some legal reference to convicted murderer Graham Dwyer’s civil appeal.
-After this legal argument ended, Murphy pleaded guilty to aggravated burglary and two false imprisonment charges.
+After legal argument about the use of mobile phone evidence ended, Murphy, who has 157 previous convictions, including 38 for burglary, pleaded guilty to aggravated burglary and two false imprisonment charges.

-In a victim impact statement, the woman told the court that the burglary had a profound effect on her life and that she is now afraid to be alone in her home.
-She said that she thought about how this crime was planned and that her family had been watched.
-She said it upsets her that her daughter had to watch her being dragged around the house.
+In a victim impact statement, the woman said the burglary had a profound effect on her life and that she is now afraid to be alone in her home.
+She said she thought about how this crime was planned and her family being watched beforehand.
+She also said it upsets her that her daughter had to watch her being dragged around the house.

 Premeditation

 Judge Pauline Codd said the premeditation and pre-planning involved in the case were significant aggravating factors.
-She said it was an intolerable intrusion into the family home and a gross violation of the family’s sense of security which they would never forget.
+She said it was an intolerable intrusion into a home and a gross violation of a family’s sense of security, which they would never forget.